dotlang/language/doc/Enhancements.md

 To prevent mistakes where user puts two statements and compiler reads the second as a comment, ';' must be either first character of the file or it must follow whitespace.

-Y - add concept of protocol. maybe we can use `assert` for this.
+N - add concept of protocol. maybe we can use `assert` for this.
 ```
 ;there must be a paint function defined according to below signature for any type which can be casted to Shape
 type Shape := struct {...} assert @paint($_, int, int)